LONG-TERM HEALTH CARE PLANNING

 Some legal planning can often be accomplished to protect assets that can be used to supplement where those Medicaid benefits may fall short, provide a greater quality of life to the loved one who needs assistance with their Activities of Daily Living, and ensure that the spouse of the medically needy senior does not run out of money as well.

 If you or a loved one are facing significant long-term care costs, whether at home, in an Adult Family Home or Assisted Living Facility, or in a Nursing or Rehab facility, the Medicaid program may be of assistance.
 Medicaid is designed to help cover the cost of long-term health care, both in your own home or outside the home in a residential or institutional setting.
 Most people assume that you can have no more than $2,000 to your name before you are eligible for benefits, but this is not necessarily so.
 The Medicaid qualification rules are complex and change frequently, but some legal planning can often be accomplished to protect assets and help ensure a greater quality of life for the incapacitated and their family.
+You can go to Chelsea Senior Living to know more about their programs and services.

 LONG-TERM CARE INSURANCE